10 Ways Not to Hurt Yourself (or Your Property) with a Pressure Washer

 7. Don't put your hand in front of the nozzle.
 This should be a no-brainer.
 The pressured water can cut you.

 8. Keep water and electricity apart.
-Avoid spraying near electrical outlets, outdoor lighting fixtures and power lines, says John Drengenberg, consumer safety director for UL.
+Avoid spraying near electrical outlets, outdoor lighting fixtures and power lines.
 If using an electrical pressure washer, connect it to an outlet with a ground fault circuit interrupter (GFCI) to avoid the risk of electrocution.

 9. Work in open areas.
 Never use a gas-powered model indoors.
 Stay in a well-ventilated area to reduce carbon monoxide exposure, the CDC advises.